real-dcnet/dcnet-source/python/src/README.md

 cleanup_automation.sh terminates all extant processes relating to ONOS and mininet.
 This script is primarily used by the automate_ping_tests.sh script if it detects problems with onos, however can be used by the user to kill the onos service, mininet processes and/or autmoate_ping_tests.sh process.

 ### Running the automation scripts
-To start the automation process go to the test directory and run the command:
+To start the ping test automation process, go to the test directory and run the command:
 ```
 cd test
 ./automate_ping_tests.sh <discard directory> <test data directory> <logfile> <max test trials>